-For the Year Ended September 30, 2022
+For the Year Ended September 30, 2023

-Net Change in Fund Balances - Total Governmental Funds \$ (196,073) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net (Change in Fund Balances - Total Governmenta I Funds ------- ----------- ------ ------------ ------- ------------- ---------

+Amounts reported for governmental activities in the Statement of Activities are different because:

+Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
-This is the amount that capital outlay, \$2,183,914, and capital contributions, \$2,437,818 exceeded depreciation, \$(273,604) in the current period.
-4,348,128 Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-625,000 Governmental funds report bond discounts and premiums as an other financing sources/(uses) as expenditures.
+This is the amount of depreciation in the current year.

+Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.

+Governmental funds report bond discounts and premiums as an other financing sources/(uses) as expenditures.
 However, in the Statement of Activities, the cost is amortized as interest.
 This is the amount of amortization in the current year.

-(11,285) In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when due.
-This is /\ the net amount between the prior year and the current year accruals.
-(37,787)
+In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when due.
+This is the net amount between the prior year and the current year accruals.